Herschel-Gonzalez/Herschel-Gonzalez/README.md

 ### :man_technologist: About Me :
 I am a systems engineering student from México.

-- :telescope: I’m working as a Support Engineer.
+- :telescope: I’m working as a React & Node JS Developer.

 - :seedling: Creating technology videos on YouTube.